nats-io/nats-architecture-and-design/adr/ADR-50.md

 The control headers are sent with payload, there are no additional messages to start and stop a batch we piggyback on the usual payload-bearing messages.

-Users can opt into a weaker consistency level that will result in asynchronous writes - primary to use the batching for speed - to achieve that set the `Nats-Batch-Atomic:0` header.
+Users can opt into a weaker consistency level - primary to use the batching for speed - to achieve that set the `Nats-Batch-Atomic:0` header.
+This header must be set on streams with the `async` write consistency level.

 #### Server Errors